silnrsi/wstr/src/content/docs/topics/writingsystems/language-tagging.md

 lastUpdated: 2025-08-08
 ---

 Language tags are standardised identifiers for language information.
-They are primarily used to identify a particular [Locale][locale-def], specifically language and script, but can also be used to infer the orthography of a text, locale information, any variant used to write that language, or even that the text is a transcription derived from a different locale.
+They are primarily used to identify a particular [locale][locale-def], specifically language and script, but can also be used to infer the orthography of a text, locale information, any variant used to write that language, or even that the text is a transcription derived from a different locale.

 ## Interpreting Language Tags